MichaelGombos/intuit-signup-page-clone/README.md

 ## Live

-You can find the project live at [livelink] 🚀
+You can find the project live at https://michaelgombos.github.io/intuit-signup-page-clone/ 🚀

 ## Warning